syukronarie/rakamin/README.md

 ## 🤝 Contributing

 Anyone can contribute with [issues](https://github.com/syukronarie/rakamin/issues) and [PRs](https://github.com/syukronarie/rakamin/pulls).
 If you're submitting a pull request, always create a new branch to work your changes, and try squashing commits down if possible.
-Always test any new code and make sure `npm test` passes and `npm run test:cover` for code coverage is adequate before opening a PR.
+Always test any new code and make sure `npm test` passes and `npm run coverage` for code coverage is adequate before opening a PR.

 ## Author